YockaFlocka/prework-study-guide/README.md

 # prework-study-guide
-A study guide for course pre-work.l
+A study guide for course pre-work